aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/_index.md

 </dependency>
 ```

-Alternatively, [download the JAR directly](https://releases.aspose.com/slides/java/) and add it to your project's classpath.
+Alternatively, [download the JAR directly](https://releases.aspose.com/slides/java/) and add it to your project’s classpath.

-### Your First PowerPoint in Java – Code Example
+### Step 2: Create a Simple Presentation

-Create your first presentation in just a few lines of code:
+The following Java code creates a blank presentation, adds a slide, inserts a text box, and saves the file as `output.pptx`:

 ```java
 // Create a new presentation